 Hairdressers and salon operators in the UK have a duty of care to protect their clients, visitors, and staff from injuries.
-As part of this duty of care, hairdressing businesses are required to comply with certain guidelines:
+As part of this duty of care, hairdressing businesses are required to comply with certain guidelines such as:

 - Hair stylists must be properly trained in various hairstyling techniques and products, and in the use of complex equipment and sharp tools.
 Hairdressers who do not receive the necessary training are more likely to make mistakes and injure clients.

-- Patch testing must be conducted before applying certain types of hair products such as colouring creams or curling lotions.
+- Patch testing must be conducted before applying certain types of hair products such as hair dyes.
 These products contain very strong chemicals that can damage the hair permanently, cause hair fall, or trigger off severe allergic reactions.

 - All haircare products must be disposed of correctly in compliance with The Control of Substances Hazardous to Health Regulations (COSHH) Act.
 These substances are toxic and can contaminate the environment if not disposed of properly.

 - The surfaces, equipment and flooring must be cleaned and sanitised regularly to avoid contamination and other risks.

 - All electrical appliances must be tested and maintained regularly to ensure that they are in good working order to minimise the risk of electrical shock and other accidents.